“The Use of Beer in Cooking is a Very Ancient Custom…”

 [From Cooking With Dow, Jehane Benoit, 1958]

-The book offers good interest and has recipes from many different countries, not all of which are typically associated with beer.
-Still, Mme Benoit in the introduction states the recipes are, “for the most part traditional and belong to the everyday cooking of many lands: Germany, Spain, China, England, France, Belgium, Italy and even America”.
+The book contains recipes from many different countries, not all associated with the beer heritage.
+Yet Mme Benoit states in the introduction the recipes are “for the most part traditional and belong to the everyday cooking of many lands: Germany, Spain, China, England, France, Belgium, Italy and even America”.
 Some may doubt this assertion, e.g., did people really add beer to the Spanish/Latin American punchero soup?
 (The name is usually spelled, puchero).
 Or to a Sicilian cabbage soup?

 Image above is Tram Lille Place Du Théatre, February, 1982, by Smiley.toerist (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons.